 There’re also clear guidelines that separate short-term, long-term and permanent disability.

-With minor injuries and relatively insignificant losses, you can usually settle the claim on your own.
-If you have the time, energy and money to put towards addressing your claims, you can always opt to take it on yourself.
+With very minor injuries and relatively insignificant losses, you may be able to settle the claim on your own.
+If you have the time, energy and money to put toward addressing your claims, you can always opt to take it on yourself.

-If, however, you endure suffering that lasts longer than a couple of days and/or demands medical treatment, you’ll probably want to find a good accident lawyer.
+If, however, you endure suffering that lasts longer than a couple of days and demands medical treatment, it is in your best interest to find a good accident lawyer.
 Solid legal representation can mean the difference between alleviating the heavy burden of debt and drowning under the weight of it all.

-Like any other business, car insurance companies would like to avoid paying any more than they have to.
-Yours may use its own lawyers to discount or minimize your personal injury claims.
-This is where the right representation by an excellent accident lawyer can make all the difference.
+Car insurance companies would like to avoid paying any more than they have to.
+The ones in your case may use their own lawyers to discount or minimize your personal injury claim.
+This is where the right representation by an excellent car accident injury lawyer can make all the difference.